chromane/chromane/README.md

 - Google-recommended config approach out of the box.
 - Reduce reliance on the host website, changes to which may break our extension.
 - Ability to use JS libraries and frameworks that require `eval`
+- Enables a simple way of packaging web apps developed in a different place

 ## Installation